bhaktofmahakal/Freshcery-online-grocery-store/README.md

     http://localhost/Freshcery-online-grocery-store/ in your browser.

-📸 Screenshots
-Include screenshots of the homepage, product listing, shopping cart, and admin panel here.

 🤝 Contributing

     Contributions are welcome!
 To contribute:

 Fork the repository.